Summary

 ARM I: Patients continue to receive SOC systemic anti-cancer therapy or observation and bone modifying agents as determined by the treating physician.
 Additionally, patients undergo optional blood sample collection on study.

 ARM II: Patients continue SOC as in Arm I. Patients also undergo conventional RT or stereotactic body radiation therapy (SBRT) once daily (QD) for up to 5 days (5 fractions) in the absence of disease progression or unacceptable toxicity.
-Additionally, patients undergo computed tomography (CT) or magnetic resonance imaging (MRI) and optional blood sample collection on study.
+Additionally, patients undergo computed tomography (CT) or magnetic resonance imaging (MRI) for RT planning and optional blood sample collection on study.

 After completion of study treatment, patients are followed up at 3, 6, 12 and 24 months.